clojurebridge-minneapolis/track2-explorations/README.md

 # track2-explorations

+**NOTE:** Pointers to our latest version of the curriculum can be found in the [installfest](https://github.com/clojurebridge-minneapolis/installfest) repo!

+## Background

-This respository will collect documentation and ideas for the Track 2 "unstructured" hacking time at ClojureBridge.
+This respository was used to collect documentation and ideas for the Track 2 "unstructured" hacking time at ClojureBridge.

 We will decide, in real time, which of these ideas (or others) to